 13. JIRA and Confluence

-As a consultant, proficiency in software testing tools such as JIRA and confluence comes in handy when your team is testing IoT applications or verifying that IoT gadget (or a network of gadgets) is able to register to the network and data connection.
+As a consultant, proficiency in software testing tools such as JIRA and confluence comes in handy when your team is testing IoT applications or verifying that an IoT gadget (or a network of gadgets) can register to the network and data connection.

 14. Cognos and Tableau

 Apart from these tools, your team should be comfortable working in Cognos or Tableau.

 Have someone on your team that has sound knowledge of econometrics.
 It is desirable for an IoT team to be able to tackle huge data sets of IoT.

 16. SSAS, SSIS, and SSRS

 There are various database management tools such as SQL Server Analysis, Integration, and reporting services (SSAS, SSIS, and SSRS respectively).
 These tools will assist and help you right from the beginning of deployment till the end.
 The reporting tools are very useful in the development and management of reports of an organization.
 Similarly, SSIS and SSAS come in handy when analysis and integration of these large data sets are required by the companies.

 SaS are statistical analytic systems that perform analysis at various levels in a large data set.
 This includes a variety of modules such as business intelligence, data management, and predictive analysis.
 SaS and advanced SQL have wide applications in the IoT domain.
 As a consultant, possessing knowledge in this area will always be a plus point.